bakerjd99/Analyze-the-Data-not-the-Drivel/wp2epub/lastschoolboystandin8196.markdown

 bomb did not end our friendships; it strengthened them.
 During our *D-Pro* incarceration, Richard and I chiseled a small hole in the wall that separated our rooms so we could talk to each other.
-In our second year the school had separated us as we were too much trouble together.
+In our second year, the school separated us; we were too much trouble together.
 They put us back together in our third year, probably because they didn't want to repair any more wall holes.
 Ned used his campus banishment to wander further afield in Beirut, and David enjoyed an unexpected notoriety showing off his skin-grafted fingers.
 Before the bomb blew off David's fingers, girls ignored him.
 Afterwards, he was a chick magnet.
 I was jealous.

 Honestly, I was jealous of all my ACS friends.
 I felt they were all smarter and destined for great things, but life didn't go as expected,